MrChromebox/scripts/README.md

 This script will automatically check to see if an updated firmware is available, and if so, prompt the user to update.
 Install-time options include ability to boot without a connected display ("headless" option) and ability to set the default device to USB (vs internal ssd).

-To download and run this script, from a ssh shell: `curl -L -O https://goo.gl/SoCQtG; bash SoCQtG`
+To download and run this script, from a ssh shell: `cd; curl -L -O https://goo.gl/SoCQtG; bash SoCQtG`